Nastaranghorbani/Loyola-CCJ-Chicago-Incident-Tracker/README.md

 # Loyola-CCJ-Chicago-Incident-Tracker

-This is a Python script that imports the yearly incident data from the Chicago data portal from 2018.
+This repository contains code for analyzing and visualizing incident data in Chicago.
+It imports the yearly incident data from the Chicago data portal from 2018.
+The data is sourced from the City of Chicago's open data portal and includes various types of incidents such as theft, assault, and domestic violence.
+Our Python script processes this data to uncover trends and insights, helping to better understand the dynamics of crime in Chicago.

 ## Execution :